 Jason chuckled.
 “Yeah, that’ll work.”

-“All you have to do is tell him that you’re concerned,” Christine argued.
+“All you have to do is tell him that you’re concerned,” Christine pleaded.
 “He’ll listen to you.
 Just tell him that you don’t want to see him or someone else get hurt.”

-“If he gets any worse, I’ll talk to him,” Jason relented.
-“Okay?”
+Jason pondered what to do next.
+“If he gets any worse, I’ll talk to him.”

 “I’m just concerned, that’s all,” Christine reiterated.
-“He might have a lot inside of him that he needs to let out.”
+“He might be struggling with a lot inside of him that he needs to let out.”

 “I think she’s starting to recover,” Christine said.
 “That poor girl always has bad luck with guys.”

-“Sometimes you just have to accept people for what they are,” Jason deemed.
-“People are what they are, and they don’t change all that much.”
+“Same here, but sometimes you just have to accept people for what they are,” Jason said.
+“People are what they are, and I’m not sure we change all that much.”

-Christine relaxed back into her seat.
+Christine settled back into her seat.
 “I know he didn’t have an easy time of it growing up.
 Maybe if things were different.”

-“If only,” Jason agreed.
+“If only,” Jason echoed.
 He thought back to when he and Randy were younger.
 “Randy always had a hard time settling down, always wanting to do something or go somewhere.
-We used to think it was because he was more adventurous than the rest of us, but I guess he just lacked stability at home.”
-He looked upon his old memories with new perspective.
+We used to think it was because he was more adventurous than the rest of us, but I guess he just lacked stability.”
+He reflected some more on old memories and felt he was seeing them for the first time.
 “Funny how much stuff you don’t notice when you’re younger.”

 “Do you know how his sister is doing these days?”